Skip to main content

 70%

-• Frequent crashes, especially during large battles or significant events, making the game frustrating and often unplayable.
+• Frequent crashes, especially during large battles or when multiple armies are involved, making the game frustrating and often unplayable.

-• Compatibility issues with modern systems, particularly Windows 10, leading to instability and performance problems.
+• Compatibility issues with newer operating systems, particularly Windows 10, leading to instability and crashes.

 • graphics